SmartWasteCollection/documentation/design/domain/models/disposal-domain-model.md

 <!--![Diagram Image Link](./disposal-domain-model.puml)-->

 The *Collection Point Aggregate* is very important as it contains information about the dumpsters' position.
-Indeed, the dumpster contains a reference to the collection points it is contained into.
+Indeed, the dumpster is strictly correlated to the collection point it is contained into.

 ## Domain Events